 The Latest JJHS News:

 Student of the Year

-Jacob C. was selected as Jena Junior High School and LaSalle Parish 8th Grade Student of the Year for 2013-2014.
-Jacob will go on to compete in the regional competition this spring.
-JJHS congratulates Jacob on his accomplishments and wishes him luck in the next round.
+Bobby K. was selected as Jena Junior High School Student of the Year for the 2016-2017 school year.
+JJHS congratulates Bobby on his accomplishments and wishes him luck in his endeavors going forth!